Hollingsworth v. Perry: District court opinion

 Judge Walker heard closing arguments on June 16, 2010.
 On August 4, 2010, Walker announced his ruling in favor of the plaintiffs, overturning Proposition 8 based on the Due Process and Equal Protection Clauses of the Fourteenth Amendment to the U.S. Constitution.
 Walker concluded that California had no rational basis or vested interest in denying gays and lesbians marriage licenses:

 An initiative measure adopted by the voters deserves great respect.
 The considered views and opinions of even the most highly qualified scholars and experts seldom outweigh the determinations of the voters.
 When challenged, however, the voters' determinations must find at least some support in evidence.
 This is especially so when those determinations enact into law classifications of persons.
 Conjecture, speculation and fears are not enough.
 Still less will the moral disapprobation of a group or class of citizens suffice, no matter how large the majority that shares that view.
 The evidence demonstrated beyond serious reckoning that Proposition 8 finds support only in such disapproval.
 As such, Proposition 8 is beyond the constitutional reach of the voters or their representatives.

-He further noted that Proposition 8 was based on traditional notions of opposite-sex marriage and on moral disapproval of homosexuality, neither of which is a legal basis for discrimination.
+Walker further noted that Proposition 8 was based on traditional notions of opposite-sex marriage and on moral disapproval of homosexuality, neither of which is a legal basis for discrimination.
 He noted that gays and lesbians are exactly the type of minority that strict scrutiny was designed to protect.